KatVHarris/HoloLensBot/README.md

 Katherine "Kat" Harris - Technical Evangelist at Microsoft. @KATVHARRIS - Twitter

 ## Technical Notes
+07/06/16
+The LUIS endpoint is working with direct ping from UnityWeb Request

 07/05/16
 Currently looking into Hololens and UAP Speech to Text API.
 Currently there is a listener to trigger certain commands in Hololens, but those are one word solutions, we want a more robust natural language processing to interact with a bot framework.